Evergreen guide • updated periodically Last updated: Covers: family • employment • DV • humanitarian • investment

 DV Lottery (chance-based route — always verify current operational guidance)

-DV is selection-based and time-windowed.
-Treat it as a parallel option, not a single-plan strategy.
-If selected, document readiness and timing discipline are the difference between “selected” and “issued.”
+DV is selection-based and time-limited.
+It should be treated as a parallel option, not as a single-plan strategy.
+If selected, document readiness and timing discipline often determine whether a case moves from selection to visa issuance.

 EB-5 (investment route — compliance-heavy)

-EB-5 requires a lawful source-of-funds story, qualifying project structure, job creation compliance, and a realistic timeline strategy (queue + final-step capacity).
+EB-5 requires a lawful source-of-funds record, a qualifying project structure, job-creation compliance, and a realistic timeline strategy that accounts for both queue movement and final-step capacity.

 Common consular processing fees (snapshot — verify before payment)